Chidera2468/printf/README.md

-printf project by Jamike Chidera and Robson Aliye
+Printf Team work by Jamike Chidera and Robson Aliye